elixirs/faker/README.md

 You need to start `:faker` application, but due to the many usages of fake data, (seed database, tests, etc) there's no right place to do it.
-For example, if you want to use it in tests, just add `Faker.start` to `test/test_helper.exs`, and use any function decribed below.
-For example, if you need a random name use `Faker.Name.name`
+For example, if you want to use it in tests, just add `Faker.start` to `test/test_helper.exs`, then, use any function described in the [documentation](http://hexdocs.pm/faker), like `Faker.Name.name` to generate a random name.

 ## TODO